rtmigo/prefnotifiers_flutter/README.md

 final ready = await PrefItem<int>(SharedPrefsStorage(), "TheParameter").initialized;

 // We waited while the object read the data.
-// Now ready.value returns the value from the storage, not default NULL
+// Now ready.value returns the value from the storage, not default NULL.
+// Even if it is NULL, it is not the default NULL :)

 ```